Dash-Lambda/Eso/README.md

     - [P'' Program Format](#p-program-format)
     - [On the Befunge-98 Interpreter](#on-the-befunge-98-interpreter)
     - [Building](#building)

+## Purpose of Eso
+I develop and maintain this for two principle reasons:
+* It's fun
+* I learn a surprising amount

+Eso started as a functional BrainFuck interpreter made out of curiosity about pure functional programming.
+In the course of turning Eso into what it is now, I've learned a shocking amount about language design, types, category theory, compiler theory, CPS, combinators, parsers, generative grammars, concurrency, effects, prime generators, and... quite a lot more.

+You may notice that some things in Eso that could be implemented with a relatively simple library are not; usually that's on purpose, because writing the boilerplate and abstractions myself is...
+Well, it's fun and educational.

 ## Meaning of functional
 Functional programming is a paradigm with three principle characteristics: